xjia1/oj/README.markdown

     -d tells it to start as a daemon
     (instead of -l and -p you can also use -s to use an unix domain socket)

-In production, should edit `/etc/memcached.conf`:
+In production, should edit `/etc/memcached.conf`: (`-l` is needed for PHP load balancing)

     -m 1024
+    -l 172.16.6.105

 ## APD Configuration